 The Edward Harrison Memorial Prize was established in 1922 through donations from friends and colleagues to commemorate the contributions of Lt-Col Edward Harrison to chemistry.
 In 2021, the purposes of this Trust were amended, and remaining monies were combined with other generous bequests and donations to become part of the RSC Recognition Fund.

-In 2008, the Harrison Memorial Prize merged with the Meldola Medal and Prize, and is now known as the Harrison-Meldola Memorial Prize.
+In 2008, the Harrison Memorial Prize merged with the Meldola Medal and Prize to form the Harrison-Meldola Memorial Prizes.